 Yesterday I spent some time at the Peace Valley Lavender Farm in Bucks Country, PA, where, as you might have guessed, it is all about all things lavender.
 With the crazy weather of this past winter and spring, the beauty of the place has not reached its peak just yet, though the scent is abundant.

 Though lavender may look quaint and have the smell of romance, it is actually quite powerful.
 It can kill pathogens in the air, in nasal sinuses, and in respiratory airways.
-In fact, historical anecdotes have said that lavender field workers and perfumers of the middle ages survived plagues because the lavender protected them from receiving the bacteria.
+Historical anecdotes have said that lavender field workers and perfumers of the middle ages survived plagues because the lavender protected them from receiving the bacteria.

 The healing properties of lavender are really amazing.
-It has a variety of uses, such as an essential oil, as dried flowers in a satchel or pillow, as a tincture (taken orally), used topically or dropped on clothing or bedding.
-At the Peace Valley Lavender farm they sell everything from lavender shampoo and lavender essential oil to lavender sugar and even lavender chocolate.
+It has a variety of uses, as dried flowers in a satchel or pillow, as a tincture (taken orally), used topically or dropped on clothing or bedding.
+At the Peace Valley Lavender farm they sell everything from lavender shampoo and to lavender sugar and even lavender chocolate.

 Not only does lavender have hydrating, anti-microbial, and anti-inflammatory properties, lavender also stimulates the immune system.